erelsgl/badkan/badkan3/README.md

 * Allows to upload exercises by a zip file.
 * Allows to submit exercises by a zip file.
-...
+* Supports several courses.
+* Has a beautiful GUI.

 One goal of badkan 3.0 is to combine the advantages of both systems:

+* Badkan is dynamic and gives immediate real-time feedback on each submission through web interface.
-* Badkan allows users to submit entire programming projects through GitHub or zipped folder;
+* Badkan allows users to submit entire programming projects through a GitHub URL, or zipped folder;
 * Badkan allows instructors to upload and update exercises easily throught GitLab or zipped folder;
 * Badkan has a simple registration process, either with email+password or without a password through a github account.
-* Badkan is dynamic: submission visualization from the website at real time...;
 * Badkan should be easy to use for every user (beginner or expert).
 * Badkan should have a short tutorial for students and for instructors.